THIS DATE IN HISTORY: Aug. 23

 But Harvey is nowhere to be found at the ceremony, where goalie Chuck Rayner, pre-NHL star Tommy Smith, longtime referee Frank Udvari and former Canadiens owner Hartland Molson are also inducted.
 He's angered by the fact he wasn't inducted the previous year alongside Gordie Howe and longtime Montreal teammates Jean Beliveau and Bernie Geoffrion, so he boycotts the ceremony.

 Harvey is named to the 100 Greatest NHL Players presented by Molson Canadian in 2017.

 Video: Doug Harvey led Canadiens' deadly power-play unit

 1962: Glenn Healy is born in Pickering, Ontario.
-Healy spends 15 seasons in the NHL with the Los Angeles Kings, New York Islanders, New York Rangers and Toronto Maple Leafs, finishing 166-190-47 with a 3.37 goals-against average and .887 save percentage in 437 appearances.
-He serves as Mike Richter's backup on the Rangers' 1994 Stanley Cup-winning team.
+Healy spends 15 seasons as a goalie in the NHL with the Los Angeles Kings, New York Islanders, New York Rangers and Toronto Maple Leafs, finishing 166-190 with 47 ties, a 3.37 goals-against average and .887 save percentage in 437 appearances.
+He backs up Mike Richter on the Rangers' 1994 Stanley Cup-winning team.
 After Healy's playing career ends in 2001, he becomes a television hockey analyst.